 Verve isn’t the first company to take the industry’s hottest menu item—cold-brewed coffee—and make it their own.
 Something in this drink is turning heads, sending baristas and roasters on a mission to cold brew with identity and style.
 Their experimentation comes with a bevy of rewards, from increased sales, to craft coffee cred, to a better-tasting summer beverage.

-Cold brew, often called toddy, is coffee brewed in cold water for half a day or longer.
+[C]old brew coffee is coffee brewed in cold water for half a day or longer.
 It’s by no means a recent addition to the specialty coffee scene, but it’s a category that is steadily replacing old-school iced coffee.
 Cold brew is rapidly becoming a beverage staple for most third-wave shops, and as coffee retailers and roasters work to keep up with high demand, they’re finding new ways to highlight this drink’s characteristic flavor and massive third-wave appeal.

 There are a number of reasons for cold brew’s spike in popularity, but for most consumers it seems to boil down to taste.
 The argument for cold brew begins with the assertion that hot coffee should not be poured over ice (with the widely approved exception of the Japanese iced coffee method), nor brewed hot, then chilled for cold consumption.
 The reason being that when recycled in this way, hot coffee just doesn’t taste as good.
 With the loss of steam and aromatics, and the addition of ice, a great coffee quickly becomes watery and unremarkable.